De Mol buys rest of Talpa Germany from Springer

-FRANKFURT/BERLIN (Reuters) - Dutch media tycoon John de Mol’s Talpa Media is buying Axel Springer’s (SPRGn.DE) remaining 50.1 percent stake in Talpa Germany, media group Springer said on Wednesday.
+FRANKFURT/BERLIN, June 24 (Reuters) - Dutch media tycoon John de Mol’s Talpa Media is buying Axel Springer’s remaining 50.1 percent stake in Talpa Germany, media group Springer said on Wednesday.

 Talpa Germany, formerly called Schwartzkopf TV when it was owned by Springer, has German franchises for de Mol formats including the “Voice” competition shows.